sujaysrinivas/HRAnalytics/README.md

 ### Data Analysis
 The Data analysis process delivered the following insights:

-1. Attrition Rate:
+#### 1. Attrition Rate

 The current attrition rate stands at 50.21%.
 To effectively reduce this rate, it is essential for management to proactively address and resolve the               concerns and issues faced by employees

-2. Work Life Balance:
+#### 2. Work Life Balance

 ![Work Life Balance](https://github.com/user-attachments/assets/6f2e1fc5-fd5b-414c-9b79-ce7bad4ad070)